GINGER-HSPH/AAU-Training-2019/primer.md

 -	**Upload** your final R program with answers to all the exercises **in a single document** (not multiple programs).
 Please name your file as: _**lastname_firstname_R program_date**_
 - **Email** your final document to [aau.hsphtraining@gmail.com].

-## Your final submission should be received by no later than INSERT DATE
+## Your final submission should be received by no later than Monday, November 11th at 11pm EAT.

 ----------------------------------------------------------------------------------------------------------------------------